bajso/hedgerows-project/README.md

 2. Import Training Data File – Select a .tif image file which serves as the training data

-3. Select Output Folder – Select the location where you wish to store the classification output
+3. Select Output Folder - the location where you wish to store the classification output (sample 'output' folder has been included in the script directory).

 4. Classification configuration
 a.
 Classifier – ‘random-forests’ for RandomForests algorithm, ‘knn’ for k-Nearest Neighbours algorithm [default=random-forests]